clitetailor/react-epic/docs/BreakdownCookbook.md

   )
 ```

 But you may miss Redux some day.
-So be clear and thoughtful, just don't get overwhelming.
-That is probably what we want you to be.
+So be clear and thoughtful, just don't be overwhelming (That would probably what we don't want you to be).
 Enjoy! 😄